kqarlos/memory-game/README.md

   }

 ```
-* This function updates the _gameState_.
-The game logic depends on the _clicked_ object.
+* This function updates the _gameState.clicked_ object.
 This object keeps track of the images that are clicked by the user.
-Since the images are shuffled after every click, the "index" refers to the source link for the image instead of an actual index of the image in the _result_ array.
-The _gameState_ is updated after every click so that either the shuffle images are displayed to the user if the game is not over, or display a message and a button to go back if the game is over.
+Since the images are shuffled after every click, the _index_ in _clicked_ refers to the source link for the image gottent from _gameStame.result_.
+If the clicked image is not in the _clicked_ object, the game is not over and we need to shuffle the images.
+If the clicked image is already in the _clicked_ object, the game is over.

 2. Conditional rendering